 Welcome to Student Support Services

-The Student Support Services Department supports students through Academic Intervention, Special Education, Section 504, Health Services, Homeless Student Services, Foster Care Education Support, School Attendance Support, Bilingual Services for English Language Learners, community mental health support, and elementary before and after school programs.
-The focus of the department is to provide students with the tools and resources to benefit from their educational program and to prepare them for College, Careers, and Life.
+The Student Support Services Department supports Special Education, Section 504, Health Services, Homeless Student Services, Foster Care Education Support, School Attendance Support, and community partnerships.
+The focus of the department is to remove barriers and provide students with the tools and resources they need to benefit from their educational program and to feel connected, inspired, and empowered.

 The district’s goal is to partner with families regarding the individual needs of children.
 The Individual with Disabilities Education Act (IDEA) is the federal legislation that helps guide school teams and families in the qualification of students and the development of Individualized Education Programs (IEP).
 Orting has a continuum of services to meet the needs of our diverse student population.
 For additional information on special education programs and support for students, please see the Parent Handbook.